saturnlighting/literature-review/README.md

 <!-- I could also divide the section on quantitative studies and objective and subjective. -->

 Previous research has found a clear association between active travel or physical activity levels and road lighting.
+For example, using odd ratios to compare traffic flows in case and control hours, Steve Fotios and Robbins (2022) found that darkness had a significant negative effect on the number of pedestrians and cyclists, but not on the number of motorized vehicles.

-In a review of forty two quantitative studies that estimated association between neighbourhood build environment and active travel in older adults, Cerin et al. (2017) observed positive association with availability of street lights.
+Using Strava Heatmap data and spatial regression models, Linchuan Yang et al. (2022) found street lighting positively associated with running, but not with cycling.

-**Qualitative research/Subjective data**
+Using satellite and street view imagery and linear regressions, Zacharias and Meng (2021) found street lighting highly significantly associated with higher uptake and deposit of dock-less shared bicycle trips.

 Rahm, Sternudd, and Johansson (2021) found that “the quality of urban greenery and street lighting impacted people’s route choices after dark,